THO-Gaetan/holbertonschool-HbNb/UML/README.md

 ![alt text](2-review_submission.png)

 #### API Call :
-- POST /api/reviews
+- POST /api/Reviews

 #### Sequence of Interactions :

 1. Client sends a POST request with the review details (user ID, place ID, rating, comment).
-2. API Controller validates the request and sends it to the Facade Layer.
+2. API Controller validates the request and sends it to the Business Logic.
-3. Facade Layer calls the Review Service, which checks:
+3. Business Logic calls the Review Service, which checks:
     - If the user has stayed at the place before allowing a review.
     - If the rating is within the valid range (e.g., 1-5 stars).
 4. Review Service sends the validated review to the Data Access Layer to store it in the database.
 5. Database inserts the review and returns a success confirmation.
-6. Review Service constructs a response and forwards it back through the Facade Layer to the API Controller.
+6. Review Service constructs a response and forwards it back through the Business Logic to the API Controller.
 7. API Controller returns a 201 Created response to the client.

 ### Fetching Places List